-Are you looking for a fun summer kids party?
-My UFO Spotting & Outdoor Camping kids party was full of fun details and keepsakes for the kids to take home.
+Aliens are such a fun mysterious party theme for kids.
+It’s perfect for backyard sleepovers or Halloween parties.
+My UFO Spotting & Outdoor Camping kids party was full of DIY details and keepsakes for the kids to take home.
 One Kids UFO Party Craft project was a DIY UFO hunter t-shirt, a keepsake made to match the theme of the camping party.
-On the sleeve of that t-shirt I also created a fabric merit badge.
-A little like a scout merit badge, only for UFO hunting accomplishments.
+On the sleeve of that t-shirt, I also created a fabric merit badge.
+A little like a scout merit badge, only for UFO spotting accomplishments.

-Even UFO hunters need to get awards for achievements!
-I’m so excited to share how you can recreate this fun fabric merit badge and then use this technique for any themed party or fun summer activity!
+Even UFO spotters need to get awards for achievements!
+I’m so excited to share how you can recreate this fun fabric merit badge and then use this technique for any themed party!

 How to Make a Merit Badge for a DIY Kids UFO Party Craft